PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 The level of priority for dimensions from outer dimension to inner dimension is:

 1. Quantum Script in batch.
-No squeezing
+No squeezing.
 2. Shot choice in a shot vector.
-Squeezed if no shot vector
+Squeezed if no shot vector.
 3. Measurement in the quantum script.
-Squeezed out if only one measurement
+Squeezed out if only one measurement.
 4. Parameter broadcasting.
 Squeezed out if no parameter-broadcasting.
 Adds to array shape instead of adding tuple nesting.
 5. Fundamental measurement shape.